Case Digest (G.R. No. 179127)

 Issues:

-- Do the IPO Director of Legal Affairs and the IPO Director General have jurisdiction over administrative complaints involving unfair competition under the Intellectual Property Code?
+- Whether the IPO (the BLA and the IPO Director General) had jurisdiction to hear and decide petitioner’s administrative complaint for unfair competition under the Intellectual Property Code.

 Ruling: